Peter Najarian

-Peter Michael Najarian is an American options trader, television personality, market analyst, and co-founder of options news and education firm optionMONSTER.
+Peter Michael Najarian is an American options trader, television personality, market analyst and co-founder of options news and education firm optionMONSTER.
 Along with his brother, Jon Najarian, he founded an online brokerage called tradeMONSTER in October 2008, which sends trading information through the Web without requiring clients to download trading software.
-In 2016, Najarian co-founded Market Rebellion, a provider of options for education, commentary, and trading strategies.
+In 2016, Najarian co-founded Market Rebellion, a provider of options for education, commentary and trading strategies.

-Najarian was a contributor on CNBC's show Fast Money alongside Guy Adami, Steve Grasso, Karen Finerman, and Tim Seymour, and has served on the NaturalShrimp, Inc. advisory board.
+Najarian was a contributor on CNBC's Fast Money show alongside Guy Adami, Steve Grasso, Dan Nathan, Karen Finerman and Tim Seymour.
+He has also served on the NaturalShrimp, Inc. advisory board.

 Biography

 Najarian was born in Minnesota to transplant surgeon John Najarian.

 Football career

 Najarian played college football with the University of Minnesota Golden Gophers as a linebacker.
-He was named to the All-Big Ten second-team for three years, from 1983 to 1985, and was awarded the school's Carl Eller award for outstanding defensive player for three consecutive years, from 1983 to 1985.
+He was named to the All-Big Ten second-team for three years from 1983 to 1985 and got awarded the school's Carl Eller award for outstanding defensive player for three consecutive years, from 1983 to 1985.
 He also served as the team's captain in 1985.
 After earning a degree from the University of Minnesota, he became a professional football player with the Tampa Bay Buccaneers and Minnesota Vikings.
 Pete also played for the Sacramento Surge and won a World Bowl in 1992.